-We are an international organization that fights to overcome injustice in the areas of abuse, neglect, and trafficking for underserved children in Liberia and Benin, West Africa.
+We are a Christian international organization that fights to overcome injustice in the areas of abuse, neglect, and trafficking for underserved children in Liberia and Benin, West Africa.

 Orphan Relief and Rescue doesn’t shy away.
 We have witnessed real and sustained change in places that others said wasn’t possible.